 Should you disable Android System WebView?

-Let’s cut the chase and say that you can switch to an alternative Chrome WebView on Android 9 (and previous Android iterations), but you won’t be able to disable or uninstall WebView completely.
+Let’s cut to the chase and say that you can switch to an alternative Chrome WebView on Android 9 (and previous Android iterations), but you won’t be able to disable or uninstall WebView completely.
 Although, after a few global outages in Google services caused by WebView, many users wanted to remove it completely.
 It’s just not possible to do it without ADB and not advised unless you want to create an unstable system environment.
+If you can’t open links on your phone in certain apps, the Android System WebView component is the one to blame.

 You can, on the other hand, uninstall updates for the app (restore it to factory values) on the Google Play Store or locally, within Settings.
 In case you have any issues with the WebView rendering, that’s the best troubleshooting step to try.